Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 If HNLs mix with the SM neutrinos, they can participate in the SM weak interaction via the couplings

 Here, $N_1, \ldots N_{n_s}$ are the heavy mass eigenstates of the theory.
-The model \eqref{eq:lag_hnl} represents a commonly used benchmark to describe the interactions of HNLs in a pure type I seesaw, which we use as the basis of our studies here.
-In extended models the HNLs may have extra interactions, such as new gauge interactions~\cite{Pati:1974yy,Mohapatra:1974hk,Mohapatra:1974gc,Senjanovic:1975rk,Senjanovic:1978ev,Langacker:1980js,Hewett:1988xc,Faraggi:1990ita,Buchmuller:1991ce}.
-The number of RH neutrino chiral eigenstates $n_s$ is not constrained by gauge anomaly considerations in the model~\eqref{eq:lag_hnl} because the chiral states are gauge singlets.
+This model \eqref{eq:lag_hnl} is a common HNL benchmark for the pure type I Seesaw we use in this study.
+In extended models, the HNLs may have extra interactions, such as new gauge interactions~\cite{Pati:1974yy,Mohapatra:1974hk,Mohapatra:1974gc,Senjanovic:1975rk,Senjanovic:1978ev,Langacker:1980js,Hewett:1988xc,Faraggi:1990ita,Buchmuller:1991ce}.
+The number of right-handed neutrino chiral eigenstates $n_s$ is not constrained by gauge anomaly considerations in the model~\eqref{eq:lag_hnl} because the chiral states are gauge singlets.
 Here, the $V_{\ell N_i}$ are the complex-valued, active-sterile mixing matrix elements and describe the coupling between the heavy mass eigenstate $i$ and lepton flavor state $\ell$.

-The Lagrangian approximates interactions to first order in the parameter $\vert V_{\ell i}\vert$.
+The Lagrangian \eqref{eq:lag_hnl} approximates interactions to first order in the parameter $\vert V_{\ell i}\vert$.
 In this phenomenological framework, the masses of $N_i$ $(m_{N_i})$ and $V_{\ell i}$ are taken to be independent.
-Hypothesizing connections to other physics, e.g., relic abundance of dark matter or the matter-antimatter asymmetry of the observable universe, can greatly constrain masses and mixing, cf.~Sec.~\ref{CosmoConnection}.
-For simplicity, the analysis of Sec.~\ref{sec:analysis_hnl} considers only the lightest heavy mass eigenstate $N_1$, denoted by $N$, with mass and mixing $m_N$ and $V_{\ell N}$.
-It is important to stress that considering only one HNL is for bench-marking and discovery purposes; realistic scenarios usually contain multiple mass eigenstate.
+Hypothesizing connections to other physics, e.g., the relic abundance of DM or the matter-antimatter asymmetry of the observable universe, can greatly constrain masses and mixing, cf.~Section~\ref{CosmoConnection}.
+For simplicity, the analysis of Section~\ref{sec:analysis_hnl} considers only the lightest heavy mass eigenstate $N_1$, denoted by $N$, with mass and mixing $m_N$ and $V_{\ell N}$.
+It is important to stress that considering only one HNL is for bench-marking and discovery purposes; realistic scenarios usually contain multiple mass eigenstates.

-In analogy to the SMEFT framework, the above Lagrangian can systematically be extended by higher dimensional operators, a framework known as $\nu$SMEFT~\cite{delAguila:2008ir,Aparici:2009fh,Elgaard-Clausen:2017xkq}, can parameterize ultraviolet completions of the Lagrangian.
+In analogy to the SM effective field theory (SMEFT) framework~\cite{Grzadkowski:2010es,Brivio:2017vri,Gauld:2015lmb}, the above Lagrangian can be systematically extended by higher dimensional operators in a framework known as $\nu$SMEFT~\cite{delAguila:2008ir,Aparici:2009fh,Elgaard-Clausen:2017xkq}, which can parameterize ultraviolet completions.